-In an average year, over 10,300 hate crimes involve a firearm—more than 28 each day.
+In an average year, over 10,300 hate crimes in the United States involve a firearm—more than 28 each day.
 And reports indicate that hate crimes are on the rise.

-The Olathe shooting underscores the devastating impact of arming hate.
-In an average year, over 10,300 hate crimes involve a firearm—more than 28 each day.Everytown for Gun Safety analysis of Special Report: Hate Crime Victimization, 2004-2015, BJS.
-June 2017.
-Available here: https://www.bjs.gov/content/pub/pdf/hcv0415.pdf.
-To obtain the annual and daily average of hate crimes involving a firearm, Everytown used a 10-year average of violent hate crime victimizations (2006-2015) combined with the proportion of violent hate crimes involving firearms (4.5%).
+IN AN AVERAGE YEAR, OVER 10,300 HATE CRIMES INVOLVE A FIREARM—MORE THAN 28 EACH DAY.Everytown for Gun Safety analysis of Special Report: Hate Crime Victimization, 2004-2015.
+US Department of Justice, Bureau of Justice Statistics.
+June 2017. https://bit.ly/2KrFyoe.
+To obtain the annual and daily average of violent hate crimes involving a firearm, Everytown used a 10-year average of violent hate crime victimizations (2006 to 2015) combined with the proportion of violent hate crimes involving firearms (4.5 percent).
 Analysis was limited to violent hate crimes perpetrated against a person or persons and does not include hate crimes against property (such as defacing a victim’s home, burglary, and vehicle theft).

-Hate crimes involving firearms were the catalyst for hate crime laws in the United States, but there is no federal law prohibiting people convicted of violent hate crimes from having guns.
-The first major federal protections against hate crimes were enacted in the wake of the shooting of civil rights leader Martin Luther King, Jr. And the most recent enhancement of federal hate crimes laws—the 2009 Matthew Shepherd and James Byrd Jr Hate Crimes Prevent Act—came after the death of Matthew Shepard.The Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009, 18 U.S.C. § 249. https://bit.ly/2gjhAga.
+Hate crimes involving firearms were the catalyst for hate crime laws in the United States.
+The first major federal protections against hate crimes were enacted in the wake of the shooting of Martin Luther King, Jr. And the most recent enhancement of federal hate crimes laws—the 2009 Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009—came after the death of Matthew Shepard.The Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009, 18 U.S.C. § 249. https://bit.ly/2gjhAga.
 Shepard’s killers, who targeted him because he was gay, beat him with a firearm and left him to die.Sheerin J. Matthew Shepard: the murder that changed America.
 BBC News.
 October 26, 2018. https://bbc.in/2O7XR2r.

-Federal and state gun laws do not adequately address the problem.
+Current federal and state gun laws do not adequately address the problem.
 While all felonies are prohibiting offenses under federal law, most misdemeanors, including hate crime misdemeanors, are not.
 Hate crime misdemeanors can be serious, violent acts, but under federal law, a violent or threatening hate crime misdemeanor conviction does not prohibit someone from buying or having a gun.
 In addition, while nearly half of the states have laws closing this gap, most states do not.22 states and the District of Columbia prohibit gun possession by all people who have been convicted of hate-crime assault.
-Three of these states have gun laws specifically targeting misdemeanor hate crimes (MA, MN, NJ), while 16 punish hate-crime assault as a felony, resulting in firearm prohibition.
-CT, DE, ID, IL, MD, MI, MO, MT, NE, NH, NY, PA, SD, TN, WA, WV, WI.
-Three states and D.C. prohibit gun possession by all people convicted of assault, regardless of motivation.
-CA, CT, HI, DC.
-In order to keep firearms out of the hands of perpetrators of hate crimes, it is essential that states and the federal government prohibit criminals convicted of violent or threatening misdemeanor hate crimes from buying or having guns.
+Four of these states have gun laws specifically targeting misdemeanor hate crimes (CA, MA, MN, NJ), while 16 punish hate-crime assault as a felony, resulting in firearm prohibition (DE, ID, IL, MD, MI, MO, MT, NE, NH, NY, PA, SD, TN, WA, WI, WV).
+Two states (CT, HI) and DC prohibit gun possession by all people convicted of assault, regardless of motivation.
+This means that in much of the country a person convicted of a violent hate crime could legally pass a background check and purchase and possess a firearm.